5elenay/floppa-programming-language/README.md

 ```

 # What Can I Do With This?
 In theory, you can do everything.
-If you are masochist, try write a floppa programming language interpreted that created with floppa programming language!
+If you are masochist, try write a floppa programming language interpreter that created with floppa programming language!